mdm106/team-selector-frontend/README.md

 - App that takes 10 names and randomly assigns them to two separate teams of 5 each.

 Additional features implement in app:
+- About page to provide details to user about the app's features.

 - Functionality to select teams of n-size
     - The user can select a team size from 3-11 in the settings form.
 The selection determines how many name spaces appear on the name entry form.